ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 The combination of proof-of-work and longest chain rule makes up Nakamoto consensus.

-Eth2 (the [beacon chain](/eth2/beacon-chain/)) uses a consensus protocol called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is proof-of-stake based.
+The [Beacon Chain](/eth2/beacon-chain/) uses a consensus protocol called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is proof-of-stake based.

 ## Further reading {#further-reading}